bluebirdie/bluebirdie.github.io/content/posts/Assumptions.md

 H_1: \text{Violation of normality}.
 $$

-However, when we try to make other statistical conclusions, we try to put what we want to prove in the alternative hypothesis, such as
+However, when we try to make other statistical conclusions, we usually put what we want to prove in the alternative hypothesis, such as
 $$
 H_0: \text{the new treatment has no effect}
 $$